 Uhtred of Bebbanburg

 In the words of the man who hated Uhtred (Alexander Dreymon) son of Uhtred: “He’s as strong a man as you will find, he’s also as clever a man as you will find”.
-Uthred is famous for his abilities as Military Commander.
+Uthred is famous for his leadership and tactical abilities.

-Ragnar has since risen to power, beginning with his successful and infamous raids of the kingdom of Wessex, and Paris.
-He believes to be the descended of Odin.
-He is a fierce warrior, but his intellect is his biggest asset.
-He’s clever and outwits his enemy.
+He has risen to power, beginning with his successful and infamous raids of the kingdom of Wessex, and Paris.

 Historians now believe that all the folk heroes, who are famous today were real men who did quite uncommon things.
 Thus they were rewarded with a story of them told to the future generations.